betocantu93/ember-paper-mobile-autocomplete/README.md

 ### Filter remotely (query):

-This is the mode enabled by default, when the user types in, a query is made using the `modelName`, you must implement the filtering in your API, the results will be cleaned to exclude any duplicates.
+This is the mode enabled by default, when the user types in, a query is made using the `modelName`, you must implement the filtering in your API, the results will exclude any duplicates.

 `onError`: Function callback when the remote query fails, it gets called with (json) so you may act accordingly

 Optionals:
-`remoteSearchTextProperty`: this is the key where the search term will be placed in the filter, the default is name, you can provide one of your convenience.
+`remoteSearchTextProperty`: this is the key where the search term will be placed in the filter for the query, the default is name, you can provide one of your convenience.
 `remoteFilters`: they will be appended to the query, example

     remoteFilters: {